mcculloughembedded/blog/src/content/blog/prg-introducing-flubber.md

 On the occasion that I have steadfastly stuck to the idea of TDD, it has worked extremely well.

 So what's the problem?
-Why haven't I been using it all the time?
+Why haven't I been using TDD all the time?

 # The First Step is Difficult!
 Imagine, like me, that you've been happily practicing what James Grenning calls [Debug Later Programming](http://blog.wingman-sw.com/physics-of-test-driven-development).